-This subject guide is for students in Sociology 435 studying Latino health issues.
+This course guide is for students in Sociology 435 studying Latino health issues.
 It concentrates on electronic resources, especially those commercial databases that index and abstract scholarly and professional literature.
 In many cases links to the full-text of the article, chapter, paper, and even the entire book are also provided.
 The literature goes by various names, including peer-reviewed, scholarly, and academic literature.
 However, whatever the literature is called, the assumption is that it goes through a review process designed to analyze the quality of the publications to see if they meet academic publishing standards.
 Although this guide is by no means exhaustive, the resources listed here provide a good starting point for your research.

 Search Terms and Search Strategy